Migrating to Apollo Server 4

 If you use Apollo Server with TypeScript, you must use TypeScript v4.7.0 or newer.

-For background, Apollo Server uses features introduced in v4.7.
+For background, Apollo Server uses type system features introduced in v4.7.
 We want to put out "downleveled" versions of @apollo/server's type definitions for older versions of TypeScript, but have found TypeScript's typesVersions feature challenging to use.

 If supporting older versions of TypeScript is important to you and you'd like to help us get typesVersions working, we'd appreciate PRs!